psyomn/wlog/README.md

     $HOME/.config/wlog/data/

+The next section will talk about this a little more.

-And you should be in a command line interface.
-In the interface you can type in
+When you're in the command line interface, you can always run

     help

-To see a list of actions that you can do.
+in order to list the possible commands you can use.

-Usually you'll just need to write:

-    new

-And enter the work description that you wish.
-You can add tags like this too in order to tag units of work:

-    new

-    Enter work description:
-      I did something very productive today. #bugfix #completed #feature

-The tags can be pretty much anything you want, and for now are not very important.
-In the future however they might be used for something more useful.

 ### More Commands

-These are the commands that you can also use in order to exploit the full potential of this application.

 You can list the available databases by running the following command: